 The first is the same as my theory about why begs the question is so often misused to mean raises the question and why disinterested is used when uninterested is meant.
 It goes like this: some very influential journalism professor made these mistakes.
 Ne* taught generations of students, some of whom went on to teach journalism themselves, and the gospel of misuse spread.

 *NE is my preferred neuter subject pronoun.
 (See this post.)
 It liberates me from having to assign he or she to an unknown person, or having to recast my thoughts in plural.
 The object pronoun is NER.
 The possessive is NIS.The second theory is that many writers use a dictionary or thesaurus to choose their words.
 Not being voracious readers themselves, they don't actually have a working vocabulary of more than a few hundred words.
-They run into trouble because dictionary definitions lack context or thesaurus' lists of synonyms do not explain nuances or limitations in application.
+They run into trouble either because dictionary definitions lack context or because thesauruses list synonyms without explaining nuances or limitations in application.
 (The edition of Wordly Wise, a popular text for middle school English classes, used by my daughter's class in 2005, was plagued by this problem.
 Its authors and editors seemed untroubled that all too often the sample sentences seemed to have been written by recent arrivals from Mars whose only resource was an abridged dictionary.)

 My third theory is specific to this error.
 It is that RETICENT, because it rhymes with HESITANT (by sound although not by spelling), is what people think of when they want a word that starts with R that means hesitant.
 But Cockney slang aside, rhyming is no clue to meaning.
 RELUCTANT is the word they seek.